Student Route visa

 We recommend that you read the information on this webpage alongside Appendix ST: Student of the Immigration Rules, which contains the Home Office’s regulations for the Student immigration route.
 You must also read our Student Visa Policy.

 You cannot enter the UK as a Short-Term Student or Visitor and then change into the Student Route.
 The University of Law cannot enrol you on any of our full-time courses as a Short-Term Student which last longer than 6 months.
 Additionally, we cannot enrol you on a Visitor visa or on any other visa which doesn’t permit study.

 Please note that the University does not currently provide visa sponsorship to students for part-time study.
 We also cannot sponsor students for online courses due to Home Office regulations.

 Students with existing UK immigration permission/visa

-If you already have immigration permission or a visa for the UK, you must complete a Visa Requirements Form and provide us with copies of your immigration documents.
-You will receive an email asking you to do this after you accept your offer.
+If you already have immigration permission or a visa for the UK, you will be asked to submit evidence of your existing Right to Study in the UK (e.g. passport and biometric residence permit) using our online verification system.
+You will be asked to do this after you accept your offer to study with us.
 You must also read our Right to Study Policy.